HenHus/Husmorph/README.md

 ## Important!

-The software is currently very big for MacOS, and requires 1GB storage.
-I'm working on this

-The startup time is long.
+The startup time may long.
 Be patient, it can take up to 1 min before the software is running.

 ## Features
 - Intuitive interface for manual landmark placement on images.